 #2 GOOD PRACTISES: Sending activity that looks normal to email service providers.
 This is, more or less, how your mailbox activity looks like when you don’t try to squeeze too many messages into the best days and hours, but you send them steadily.

 When sending cold emails, you probably won’t be able to send a very similar amount every day.
 What you can do, however, is to try to send the emails more steadily by giving Woodpecker more time to send a batch of emails.

 So instead of setting your delivery hours like this:

 Setting your delivery time to 8 AM – 6 PM is your safe bet.

 Whether you’re just sending a test campaign or a real cold email campaign, remember that 50 opening emails a day are enough.
 Especially if you have planned a few follow-ups – because the opening messages and the follow-ups will overlap after a few days.

 Learn how to set delivery time and timezone »

 Do I need to warm up each new mailbox on my domain?

 Taking good care of your first mailbox that was set up on your new domain is a must.
 Its sending reputation will affect other mailboxes on your domain that’s why you should pay extra attention during the first weeks of your warm-up process.
 So if you’re planning on setting up more mailboxes, focus on the warm-up of that first mailbox.
-New mailboxes don’t have to be warmed up.
-However, sending any mass emails from the newly created ones may put your sending reputation on risk.
+Every new mailbox doesn’t have to be warmed up as thoroughly as the initial one.
+The first mailbox on your domain requires around 3 months of the process, however, for every next one we would recommend up to a month of the warm-up only.
+Sending any mass emails from the newly created ones may put your sending reputation at risk.
 That’s why you should stay calm and keep it peaceful at first.
-Send a couple of emails directly from your mailbox, ask for replies, but don’t start with the cold campaigns straight away.
-Give it some time.
+Send a couple of emails directly from your mailbox and ask for replies, but don’t start with the cold campaigns straight away.
+Give it some time to warm it up.